joellombardo/marketo-impact-integration/README.md

-# Marketo Impact Integration
+# Marketo impact.com/advocate Integration for WordPress

-Marketo Impact Integration is a WordPress plugin that integrates Marketo forms with Impact.com for referral tracking.
+Marketo impact.com/advocate Integration is a WordPress plugin that integrates Marketo forms with impact.com/advocate for referral tracking.
 It captures form fields and securely sends user data using JWT authentication.

 ## Features
 - Capture and send data from Marketo forms to Impact.com.
 - Generate JWTs for secure API communication.
+- Inject referral code from SaaSquatch tracking cookies into optional Marketo field.
 - Inject Universal Tracking Tags into your site.
 - Debug mode for verbose logging during development.

 ## Requirements
-- PHP 7.4 or higher
+- Tested on PHP 8.3 or higher
-- WordPress 5.5 or higher
+- Tested on WordPress 6.7 or higher
 - Node.js (for development)
 - Composer (for dependency management)